-Aging U.S. to drive up heart-related health costs: study
+Aging U.S. to drive up heart-related health costs -study

-WASHINGTON (Reuters) - The costs linked to heart failure in the United States are expected to more than double within the next two decades as the population ages and treatments help patients with the disease live longer, a study released on Wednesday found.
+WASHINGTON, April 24 (Reuters) - The costs linked to heart failure in the United States are expected to more than double within the next two decades as the population ages and treatments help patients with the disease live longer, a study released on Wednesday found.

 The American Heart Association predicted that the number of Americans with the fatal condition will grow to 8 million in 2030 from about 5 million in 2012.
 The costs to treat them will rise to $53 billion from $21 billion, the group said in its analysis.